Achievable logoAchievable logo

 • You need to solve for an angle, but can’t seem to identify its measurements or relation to the given geometry

-Be careful though!
-Just because Quantity A and B are individually unsolvable, that doesn’t necessarily mean the answer is D. As we discuss in the min-max extremes chapter, just knowing a range of values can be enough to determine an answer.
-But if you don’t even have enough information to determine a range of values for the quantities, they may be truly unknowable, and you’re dealing with a misleading question.
+Be careful, though.
+Just because Quantity A and Quantity B are each unsolvable on their own doesn’t automatically mean the answer is D. As we discuss in the min-max extremes chapter, sometimes knowing a range of possible values is enough to determine a relationship.

 Here’s a concrete example of a misleading question:

-Line crosses through point
+Line k crosses through point (4,3)

-Line crosses through point
+Line m crosses through point (−4,−3)

-Quantity A: The -intercept of line
+Quantity A: The y-intercept of line k

-Quantity B: The -intercept of line
+Quantity B: The y-intercept of line m

 (spoiler)